Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.4.2 During the designated perusal time, students are permitted to:

-(b) (if specified by the Course Coordinator) make notes on loose-leaf paper provided or on the examination paper.
+(b) make notes on loose-leaf paper provided or on the examination paper when specified by the Course Coordinator on the examination coversheet.

-8.4.3 During the perusal time students are not permitted to write in the examination booklet or on the examination paper if the examination paper is required to be submitted for marking (e.g. multiple choice or short answer questions written directly on the paper).
+8.4.3 During the perusal time students must not write in the examination booklet or on the examination paper when the examination paper is required to be submitted for marking.

-8.4.4 No student commences writing answers until authorised by the invigilator.
-If the student writes during perusal on examination materials that are not to be written on the invigilator will either replace the item or mark on the material that it was written during perusal.
+8.4.4 Students must not commence writing answers until authorised by the invigilator.
+When a student writes on examination materials that are not to be written on during perusal time the invigilator must either replace the item or mark on the material that it was written during perusal.

 8.4.5 All students must stop writing when instructed by the invigilator.
 At the end of the examination all remaining students must stay seated until all examination papers and examination booklets have been collected.